Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Do what?

-Climb around.
+Climb around?

 That's the saddest thing.

-And what am I gonna do there?
+And what am I going to do there?

 Right?